Louis Delétraz

 Additionally, Delétraz won the Formula Renault Northern European Cup in 2015, as well as being the defending two-time European Le Mans Series champion.
 He is the son of former Formula One and Le Mans 24 Hours driver Jean-Denis Delétraz.

 Early career

+Soap box racing

+Delétraz was introduced to racing by his father Jean-Denis, who forbid him from racaing karts competitively until he was ten years old.
+As a result, Delétraz began racing with soap boxes, building them together with his father.

 Karting

 Delétraz began karting in his native Switzerland 2008, winning the Vega Trofeo Super Mini class the following year.
 Third-place finishes followed in the KF3 Bridgestone Cup Switzerland and Vega Trofeo Junior categories in 2010 before winning the latter championship in 2011.

 Formula BMW Talent Cup

 Delétraz began his single-seater career in September 2012, racing in the Grand Final of the Formula BMW Talent Cup season, held at Motorsport Arena Oschersleben in Germany.
 He started each of the three races from Pole position, winning the second race of the event.
 In the final race of the weekend, Delétraz collided with fellow Swiss driver Ralph Boschung with both drivers retiring from the race.
 He was subsequently excluded from the event following an incident in the pit lane after the race.